-- Details of the logger unit. - The current program settings of the unit.
+- Details of the logger unit.

+- The current program settings of the unit.
 The panel labelled "Logger" shows:

 - The software version running on the unit (here it is shown as V4.88).

 - Whether the logger built into the unit is:

 - o (Stopped).

 - o (Waiting).

 - o (Recording).

-- The control unit's serial number.
+- The logger's serial number.

-- The telephone number of the device displays the SIM card number of the device, if factory fitted.
+- The telephone number of the device.
+This is used as a logger identifier within data messages.
+It usually matches the number of the fitted SIM card, if factory fitted.
+It is also shown on the logger label ('Phone Number', 'Tel No', 'SMS No' or similar).
+(See section 1.8 for additional information).

 - The logger date and time ... this is the local time for wherever the logger is installed.
 The offset of local time from UTC is shown in brackets.

-Any greyed-out fields indicates the user cannot adjust them, typically for factory-set parameters.
+Any greyed-out fields indicate the user cannot adjust them, typically for factory-set parameters.
 Any non-greyed areas indicate the user can edit the field.